Securities Appellate Tribunal Latest News

-- It is formed as a statutory and autonomous body as per the provisions of the Securities and Exchange Board of India (SEBI) Act, 1992.
+- The SAT is a statutory body established under the Securities and Exchange Board of India Act, 1992.

-- It was mainly established to hear appeals against orders passed by the SEBI or by an adjudicating officer under the SEBI Act.
+- As a quasi-judicial body, SAT’s primary objective is to hear and dispose of appeals against orders passed by SEBI or by an adjudicating officer under the Act.

-- The SAT hears appeals against the following orders:
+- The SAT also hears appeals against the following orders:

 - Orders issued by the Insurance Regulatory and Development Authority of India (IRDAI) in relation to cases filed before it.